 Applicant's vendor has provided specification for CO emissions of 1.819 pounds per ton (lb/ton) of steel produced for the EAF/LMS operation, achieved with state-of-the-art pollution control design.
-This specification is lower than the currently achieved BACT for similar facilities listed in the RBLC (1.98 lb/ton, NUCOR Brandenburg); however, this EAF utilizes oxy-fuel burners that contribute additional CO emissions to the operation that will not be present at the Mojave facility, and the appears in line with the emission factor listed in Chapter 12.5.1 (Steel Minimills) of EPA's AP-42 "Compilation of Emission Factors" of 1.8 lb/ton (B rating).
+This specification is lower than the currently established BACT (i.e. 'achieved in practice' BACT) for similar facilities.

-Therefore, the applicant's proposed use of DEC to capture CO emissions from the EAF and an emission rate of 1.819 lb/ton of steel produced appears technologically feasible to implement as BACT for CO emissions.
+Therefore, the applicant has proposed use of DEC to capture CO emissions from the furnace, and an emission rate of 1.819 lb/ton of steel produced as technologically feasible to implement as BACT for CO emissions.